Eriku33/Foundry-VTT-Image-Hover/README.md

 2. Click the Install Module button and enter the following URL:<br>https://github.com/Eriku33/Foundry-VTT-Image-Hover/releases/latest/download/module.json.

 ## Description
-A simple module that allows users to hover over actor tokens and see the character art.<br>
+A module that allows users to hover over actor tokens and see the character art.<br>
 User must be on the token layer to see the character art, if no character art exists (default icon), token art is used instead.
 ![image-hover-animation-example](pics/image-hover-animation-example.gif)